 - Lucy Kate Green, chaplain

 Multicultural Affairs Committee

-The Multicultural Affairs Committee (MAC) is an ad-hoc committee to the Office of the President.
-The purpose of MAC is to make recommendations to the Student Executive Board to improve cultural awareness and support on-campus multicultural programming, as well as to insure minority representation in the Student Government Association.
+The Multicultural Affairs Committee (MAC) makes recommendations to the Student Executive Board to improve cultural awareness and support on-campus multicultural programming, as well as to insure minority representation in the Student Government Association.
 The committee serves as diversity peer educators in order to advance cultural competency and cross-cultural dialogue on campus.
-The coordinator of diversity and intercultural initiatives advises MAC.
+The administrative assistant for diversity and intercultural initiatives advises MAC.

 Presidential Advisory Council

 Presidential Advisory Council (PAC) is comprised of student leaders from across campus.
 PAC members meet with the SGA president and chief of staff once a month to share news and information and to discuss ways to improve Samford’s campus.
 The coordinator of student leadership & involvement advises PAC.